-Looking for a unique way to explore some of Northern Michigan’s tasting rooms?
+Looking for a unique way to explore some of the tasting rooms around the Traverse City area?
 Awesome!
 Then I have a blog post for you!
-In this article, I am going to break down my tried and true DIY Leelanau Peninsula bike-n-ride tasting tour throughout the Suttons Bay region of the Leelanau Peninsula, step by step.
+In this article, I am going to break down my tried and true DIY Nothern Michigan bike-n-ride tasting tour, specifically taking place throughout the Suttons Bay Wine region of the Leelanau Peninsula, step by step.

 I’m going to be extremely thorough and include all of the steps that were involved in planning this excursion because this trip could be accomplished in many different ways.
 My goal is to give you all of the materials and basic structure, so then you may take it all and either take this same trip or craft a journey of your own!

 In our case, we started from Traverse City, headed into Suttons Bay via bus, then biked from winery to winery, and returned to Traverse City via bus again.
 But you could choose to go in the opposite direction of us or perhaps decide to venture to completely different wineries.
 It’s all up to you!